diefenbach/django-reviews/README.txt

 Changes
 =======

-tip
----

 0.2.1 (2009-10-17)
 ------------------

-* Added more test
+* Added more tests

-* Updated installation section of documentation.
+* Updated installation section of documentation

 0.2.0 (2009-10-13)
 ------------------